MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Conclusion

 \section{Conclusion}

-In this work, we present a novel data-driven solution algorithm named DRW for accurately and efficiently solving a general, $d$-dimensional Richards equation ($d=1,2,3$).
-Our DRW algorithm adopts an adaptive linearization scheme based on the FVM discretization of the Richards equation, which significantly improves convergence and stability of the solution process.
-The DRW framework then solves the adaptive linearization scheme formulation iteratively in a data-driven global random walk model.
-The DRW algorithm also uses two neural networks to accurately learn the nonlinear forward and inverse maps between pressure head and the number of particles in each cell.
-These neural networks are incorporate in the global random walk model embedded in the DRW framework to achieve synergistic improvement in solution accuracy.
-Furthermore, we also discuss effective ways, such as the ``coarse-to-fine'' approach, to perform data augmentation to facilitate neural nework training using just a small number of low-fidelity reference solutions as training set.
-Overall, these innovative techniques work together seamlessly to improve the convergence and accuracy of DRW algorithm in solving the Richards equation.
-Indeed, via several 1-D through 3-D case studies that span across benchmark problems and real-world applications, we demonstrate that, compared to state-of-the-art numerical solvers, our DRW algorithm not only achieves significantly improved accuracy and convergence, but also better preserves the overall mass balance and conservation laws while being computationally efficient to implement.
-Moreover, the proposed data-driven numerical method is expected to be a generalizable computational framework for modeling a wide range of applications, including fractional diffusion \cite{gerolymatou2006modelling}, fluid transport in fibrous porous materials \cite{fluidflow,fluidflow2,fluidflow3}, liquid extraction from saturated granular materials \cite{extraction}, water and hydrocarbon flow in petroleum reservoirs \cite{blackoil}, and so on.
+In this work, we present a novel message passing finite volume method named the MP-FVM algorithm to accurately and efficiently solve $d$-dimensional Richards equation ($d=1,2,3$).
+Our MP-FVM algorithm is inspired by the encoder-decoder network architecture \citep{ranade2021discretizationnet} and message passing neural PDE solvers \citep{brandstetter}.
+It adopts an adaptive fixed-point iteration scheme based on the FVM discretization of the Richards equation and, therefore, significantly improves the convergence and stability of the solution process.
+To account for the numerical errors observed during actual implementation due to computational constraints and realistic simulation settings, we introduce a data-driven approach to first learn the forward and inverse maps between the solutions using two neural networks, followed by integrating the trained neural networks with the numerical scheme via the message passing mechanism to achieve synergistic improvement in solution quality.
+Furthermore, we also discuss effective ways, such as the ``coarse-to-fine'' approach and Sobolev training \citep{czarnecki2017}, to perform data augmentation to facilitate neural network training using only a small number of low-fidelity reference solutions as training set.
+Overall, these innovative techniques work seamlessly to improve the convergence and accuracy of our MP-FVM algorithm in solving the Richards equation.
+Indeed, via several 1-D through 3-D case studies that span across benchmark problems and real-world applications, we demonstrate that, compared to state-of-the-art numerical solvers, our MP-FVM algorithm not only achieves significantly improved accuracy and convergence, but also better preserves the overall mass balance and conservation laws while being computationally efficient to implement.
+Finally, we remark that our MP-FVM algorithm is expected to be a generalizable computational framework for modeling a wide range of geotechnical applications, including fractional diffusion \citep{gerolymatou2006modelling, zhang2018long,zheng2025wave,escape_25_fractional}, saturated-unsaturated seepage \citep{sun2024simulation}, in-field monitoring of soil suction profiles \citep{venkatesan2021application}, transport in chemically reactive porous media \citep{saeedmonir2024multiscale, feng2024role}, and so on.